What COVID-19 tests are currently available?

 How long will it take to receive my results?

 Generally, it will take 3-5 days to receive your results.
+However, depending on the testing demand, it can take up to 10 days.
 This time is required for a full lab analysis, and it makes these tests different from “rapid” tests whose accuracy is still being debated.
 A vybe urgent care representative will contact you via phone to share your results and to answer any questions.
 You may expect to receive one of three possible results:

 - Positive: You produced antibodies to COVID-19 and have a high likelihood of prior infection.
 Some patients with past infections may not have experienced any symptoms.
 It is unclear if a positive test result means immunity against future COVID-19 infection.
 Please continue with frequent hand washing/sanitizing, wearing a mask in public, social distancing, and staying home as much as possible.